rainruse/cwmp-logger/README.md

 managed device.

-I'm building this to monitor an Ezurio Sentrius RG1xx LoRaWAN gateway for better visibility into ocassional connectivity glitches between the gateway and its LoRaWAN Network Server (LNS).
+I'm building this to monitor an Ezurio Sentrius RG1xx LoRaWAN gateway for better visibility into occasional connectivity glitches between the gateway and its LoRaWAN Network Server (LNS).